Therapy offers a safe and supportive place to process hard things and learn new skills. Reasons individuals may seek counseling include:

 Post-Traumatic Stress Disorder (PTSD): Occurs in response to experiencing or witnessing one or more traumatic events, and involves symptoms such as flashbacks, nightmares, and heightened anxiety.

 OCD is a mental health condition marked by unwanted, intrusive thoughts (obsessions) and repetitive behaviors or mental acts (compulsions) performed to reduce anxiety.
 The OCD cycle typically follows four steps: obsession, which triggers distress; anxiety, caused by the obsession; compulsion, a behavior meant to ease the anxiety; and temporary relief, which reinforces the cycle.
 Although compulsions may bring short-term comfort, they keep the cycle going.
-Effective treatment, such as Exposure and Response Prevention (ERP) therapy, helps you break this cycle and regain control.
+If you are experiencing a similar cycle, there is help!
+You can learn how to stop the cycle.

 ACT focuses on helping clients develop psychological flexibility: the ability to experience all emotions (distressing and pleasant) rather than trying to escape, avoid or suppress them.
 This approach uses concepts and techniques to help clients change their perspective on psychological suffering, increase mindfulness, identify their values, and live a meaningful life.